Cool Daddy tells the musical story of a man desperately trying to be a good father after a lifetime spent trying to be a great star.

 Connect with Cool Daddy

-Cool Daddy will premiere on documentary Channel Sunday March 10, 2019 @ 9pm ET & PT.
+Cool Daddy premiered on CBC documentary Channel on March 10, 2019 @ 9pm ET.

-Check local listings or at cbc.ca for other broadcast times.
+Check local listings at cbc.ca for other broadcast times.

 Maybe your dad was cool.
 Or maybe you are a “cool dad.”
 The phrase “cool dad” has gained a kind of currency in recent years to describe fathers that haven’t let parenthood stand in the way of being cool.
 But what if your dad was too cool?
 Legendary Canadian jazz crooner Kenny Colman is one such father, and perhaps the ultimate cool dad.
 Kenny has a forty-year old son Chase, a successful realtor, who has decided to follow in his father’s footsteps and become a singer.
 Kenny thinks his son is crazy to try his hand at show business, especially at mid-life.
 But Kenny feels torn because he wants to help his son any way he can.